You can request access to your health information from a private sector organization, such as a GP, dentist, or physiotherapist

 Public Sector Organisations such as hospitals

-A public sector organization that holds health information, must at the request of the individual release any information that relates to the individual and without excessive delay or expense, provide the individual with access to that information.
+A public sector organisation that holds health information, must at the request of the individual release any information that relates to the individual and without excessive delay or expense, provide the individual with access to that information.

-Government Information can be made by an informal request, similar to that outlined above for private organizations.
+Government Information can be made by an informal request, similar to that outlined above for private organisations.
 If this has been refused, then you can make a GIPA Access Application Form to request information from an NSW agency.